-Along the way, I got married, someone gave us a honeymoon in Paris, I got to shake hands with Prince Phillip, appeared on the evening news in London, and finally submitted it to The Academy of Motion Picture Arts and Sciences for an award from the Sci/Tech group.
+Along the way, I got married, someone gave us a honeymoon in Paris, I got to shake hands with Prince Philip, appeared on the evening news in London, and finally submitted it to The Academy of Motion Picture Arts and Sciences for an award from the Sci/Tech group.

 But I think that the most interesting part of the story is how many puzzles I had to solve that were clearly impossible.
 As I said, I don't have a formal background in engineering and in many ways, I think that worked in my favor.
 Someone with the right training would have understood that these puzzles couldn't be solved.
 But lacking that training, I wasn't aware that things were impossible, so I went ahead and did them.